e30chris/GCP-InfrastructureState/infra_homework.md

 5. From your CLI which must be logged in via the SDK, run that `gcloud` command
 6. A SSH Tunnel is now established to the dev env HashiStack VM using GCP IAP

+#### Infrastructure Desired State

+To suggest any needed changes to the infrastructure, the following Git repos can be `git pull requested` to ask for the changes you need.

+Refer to the [README](README.md) for a breakdown of where each infrastructure resource is defined, in either the Foundation Layer or the Service Layer.